William Farr C of E Comprehensive School Curriculum Provision Statement

-During the time pupils spend at William Farr the academic curriculum is organised to guide them into those subjects where they will develop the greatest sense of achievement.
+During the time students spend at William Farr the academic curriculum is organised to guide them into those subjects where they will develop the greatest sense of achievement.
 This then leads to clear and ambitious progression pathways for further study and future careers and into the next stages of their development as individual members of society.

-The organisation of subjects in each year may vary because it has always been school policy to allow individual Heads of Department and their staff the professional freedom to decide the most efficient way to teach their particular discipline from Year 7 to Year 13.
+The organisation of subjects in each year may vary because it has always been school policy to allow individual Heads of Department and their staff the professional freedom to decide the most efficient way to teach their discipline from Year 7 to Year 13.
 This will be done with the support of the Senior Leadership Team, with decisions taken to provide the very best educational provision for our students.

 Academic work is but one part of the `whole curriculum' at William Farr.
-It is essential that parents join the staff in ensuring that pupil attitudes to their studies are supported by the school systems of welfare, guidance and care.
-The development and outlook of pupils are enhanced further by active involvement in the many ‘extra curricular' activities on offer at William Farr.
+It is essential that parents join the staff in ensuring that positive student attitudes to their studies are supported by the school systems of welfare, care and guidance.
+The development and outlook of students is enhanced further by active involvement in many extra-curricular activities to enrich the wider educational diet on offer.